Upstream-Research/records.net/README.md

 which gives access to an implementation of `IEnumerator<IRecordAccessor>` and which provides a way to navigate records within a "backend" collection.
-This "navigation" is done by making a somewhat non-standard use of an `IEnumerator` interface: when iterating over the enumerator, the object referenced by the `Current` property is not assumed to change, however, the state of the `Current` property changes and the data that it _accesses_ changes.
+This "navigation" is done by making a somewhat non-standard use of an `IEnumerator` interface: when moving the enumerator, the object reference returned by the `Current` property is not assumed to change, however, the state of the `Current` property changes and the data that it _accesses_ changes.
-The end result is to retain one instance of the `IRecordAccessor` interface rather than wrapping every back-end object with a new `IRecordAccessor` implementation.
+The end result is to retain one instance of the `IRecordAccessor` interface rather than wrapping every back-end object with an adapter object that implements `IRecordAccessor`.

 The library provides a basic implementation of `IRecordCollection` called `ArrayRecordList`.
 This class implements `IRecordCollection` using a dynamic list of static object array records;